ant-design/ant-design/README.md

 ## Contributing

 We welcome all contributions, please read our [CONTRIBUTING.md](https://github.com/ant-design/ant-design/blob/master/.github/CONTRIBUTING.md) first.
-You can submit any ideas as [pull requests](https://github.com/ant-design/ant-design/pulls) or as a [GitHub issue](https://github.com/ant-design/ant-design/issues).
-If you'd like to improve code, check out the [Development Instruction](https://github.com/ant-design/ant-design/wiki/Development) and have a good time! :)
+You can submit any ideas as [pull requests](https://github.com/ant-design/ant-design/pulls) or as [GitHub issues](https://github.com/ant-design/ant-design/issues).
+If you'd like to improve code, check out the [Development Instructions](https://github.com/ant-design/ant-design/wiki/Development) and have a good time! :)

 ## Release Schedule